joseph-flinn/site/frontend/posts/language-of-mathematics.md

 \end{align}
 $$

-Using the language of mathematics, we have just given meaning to a symbol does not have meaning (or at least no agreed upon meaning wide enough to make it into Wikipedia's [Glossary of mathematical symbols](https://en.wikipedia.org/wiki/Glossary_of_mathematical_symbols)).
+Using the language of mathematics, we have just given meaning to a symbol that does not have meaning (or at least no agreed upon meaning wide enough to make it into Wikipedia's [Glossary of mathematical symbols](https://en.wikipedia.org/wiki/Glossary_of_mathematical_symbols)).
 The reason we have a glossary of symbols like this is because someone in history used the words "Let us suppose that" to